yangchigi/coder/docs/faqs.md

 ```

 > Even `coder server` which creates a reverse proxy, will let you use
-> http://localhost to access Coder from a browser.
+> <http://localhost> to access Coder from a browser.

-## I updated a template, and an existing workspace based on that template fails to start.
+## I updated a template, and an existing workspace based on that template fails to start

 When updating a template, be aware of potential issues with input variables.
 For
 example, if a template prompts users to choose options like a